6 Signs Your Keto Obsession Has Spiraled Into An Eating Disorder

-First coined in 1998, orthorexia is classified as a type of eating disorder alongside anorexia and bulimia and includes symptoms of obsessive behavior such as anxiety and stress in pursuit of a healthy diet—in this case, a keto diet.
+First coined in 1998, orthorexia is classified as a type of eating disorder alongside anorexia and bulimia and includes symptoms of obsessive behavior such as anxiety and stress in pursuit of a healthy diet.
 Simply put, it's an unrelenting obsession with the foods you are eating to a point that it inhibits you from enjoying your life and induces stress.

 Here are six signs a well-intentioned diet, whether it's the ketogenic diet or any other way of eating, has likely devolved into disordered eating:

 1. Whole foods take a back seat so you can hit your macros.